camilotejeiro/camilotejeiro.github.io/_posts/2017-09-20-aic-1-3-5-wilson-current-mirror.md

 * **Compliance Voltage**: 1.1V (from ground)

-_the compliance voltage of this circuit is rather high which limits the use of this topology outside of the scope of most low power applications_
+_The compliance voltage of this circuit is rather high which limits the use of this topology outside of the scope of most low power applications_

 ### Source code